clairemuthoni/clairemuthoni/README.md

 ## ✨ About Me
-* 🔭 I'm currently  building my own portfolio.
+* 🔭 I'm currently preparing for the IEEE XTeme Coding Competition, which entails intensive coding and problem-solving under time constraints.
-* 🌱 I'm currently learning react and Django.
+* 🌱 I'm currently learning how to integrate AI/ML models into web applications.
-* 🤔 I would appreciate support on the most efficient way of deploying models.
+* 🤔 I am curious about cloud technologies and deployment of applications and models.
 * ⚡ Funfact : Im a recreational runner.
 ***
 ## ✨ Interests
-* Data Science and Machine Learning
+* Using AI & ML to solve real world problems
-* LLM's and utilizing them to solve real world problems
+* GenAI and how it will evolve in the coming years
-* AI Agents and automation of repititive tasks
+* Using Data Structures and Algorithms to make code more efficient and concise
 ***
 ## 🛠️ Technologies and Tools
 * **Languages :**

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)

 * **Frameworks :**

 ![Django](https://img.shields.io/badge/Django-092E20?style=for-the-badge&logo=django&logoColor=white)